 - First year of care data entry timeframe: 01 December 2019 to 30 November 2020

 - Cohort 3 – Patients with a first paediatric assessment for a paroxysmal episode (or episodes) between 01 December 2019 to 30 November 2020

-The first clinical audit report for data collected for patients within Cohort 1 will be published in summer 2020.
+The first clinical audit report for data collected for patients within Cohort 1 was published in September 2020.

 The aim of Epilepsy12 is to help to improve the standard of care for children and young people with epilepsies and to be able to do this the audit will collect and process patient identifiable data.